Killing of Neda Agha-Soltan: Biography

 Agha-Soltan was the middle child of a middle-class family of three children, whose family resided in a fourth floor flat on Meshkini Street in the Tehranpars district of Tehran.
-Her father is a civil servant and her mother is a homemaker.
+Her father was a civil servant and her mother was a homemaker.
 She attended Islamic Azad University, where she had studied Islamic theology as well as secular philosophies, but she withdrew after two semesters of study for two reasons, one being a disagreement with her husband Amir and his family, and the other being the atmosphere and the pressure of the authorities towards her appearance and dress in the university.
 She was divorced, and according to her mother, had difficulty in finding work because of how employers perceived her.

 Agha-Soltan was an aspiring underground musician, who was studying her craft through private voice and music lessons.
 She had studied the violin and had an as-yet-undelivered piano on order at the time of her death.
 She worked for her family's travel agency.
 It was in Turkey, more than two months prior to her death, that she met her fiancé, 37-year-old Caspian Makan, who worked as a photojournalist and filmmaker in Tehran, and after that she changed her mind about becoming a tour guide and decided to start photography with him.
 Agha-Soltan enjoyed travelling.
 She had studied Turkish, hoping it would aid her as a guide for Iranians on foreign tours in Turkey.

 Those who knew her maintain that Agha-Soltan had not previously been very political – she had not supported any particular candidate in the 2009 Iran elections – but that anger over the election results prompted her to join the protest.